 You can also set a bookmark and add a few notes.
 Bookmarks allow you to freely navigate through a log file knowing you can easily return to a particular log entry.

-When you are analysing log files, you often need to read from the file in near real-time.
-LogViewPlus processes real-time updates through functionality similar to the Unix 'tail' command which tracks log entries as they are written to the log file.
+LogViewPlus processes real-time log file updates through functionality similar to the Unix 'tail' command which tracks log entries as they are written to the log file.
 This means you immediately see the new log entries in your log viewer.
 No need to mess around with a refresh button – everything happens automatically.
 Tail log files in windows like a pro.
 No command line required.

 Have you ever counted the number of errors in a log file?